Model number: UN65NU6900

-The Samsung 65-inch LED NU6900 ($599) is a smart TV that offers plenty of the features you want for an attractive price.
+The Samsung NU6900 65-inch LED TV ($479 (opens in new tab)) offers many of the features you would get from the best TVs, for an attractive price.
 The LCD TV may not offer Samsung's quantum-dot QLED display, but everything on offer is poised to match whatever entry-level TV you might find on the market.
-For under $600 you can get 4K resolution, HDR support and Samsung's excellent smart TV platform, but the lower price does require a few compromises.
+For under $500 you can get 4K resolution, HDR support and Samsung's excellent smart TV platform, but the lower price does require a few compromises.

 Our testing and evaluation focuses on the 65-inch model from Samsung's NU6900 line, the UN65NU6900.
-As of this writing, the 65-inch UN6900 sells for $599 through Best Buy.
+As of this writing, the 65-inch UN6900 sells for $479 through Best Buy (opens in new tab).
 But the NU6900 model line includes other models, with the same feature set and overall performance that can be found with different screen sizes, ranging from 43-inches up to 75-inches at the largest.

 Additional sizes of the NU6900 can be found through Best Buy and other consumer electronics retailers, in the following models and screen sizes: